 - We will focus our fundraising efforts on donations from individuals, our supporters and our members.

-- We will report on our website accumulative donations to us of more than $1,500, within 30 days of receipt.
+- We will report on our website accumulative donations to us of more than $1,500 in each financial year within 7 days of receipt.

 - We will publish this policy prominently on our website.

 Every political party needs to raise money for their operations and to contest elections.

 The cost to nominate one candidate for a Federal election is now $2,000.
 To contest all Senate (6) and House of Reps (151) seats now costs over $300,000 and much more to nominate two or more candidates per seat, as is usual.

 Political parties now spend staggering sums on election campaigns and much of this comes in large donations from companies with vested interests in decisions made in the parliament that directly affect them – coal mining, fossil fuel, banking, pharmaceuticals and property development – and, in the case of Labor, from unions.

 Lax laws on disclosure of donations mean Australians cannot know who donates below the current threshold of ~$13,000.
 Nor do they have the data on many large donations that in the timeframe allowed are not reported before elections .